karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 ## <a name="misconception"></a> The Next Hidden Trap in AI Coding: Why Your Assistant Might Be Reinforcing Your Misconceptions

-Every software developer has introduced bugs for mundane reasons – forgetting to add a test case, calling the wrong method, or missing a boundary condition.
+Every software developer has introduced bugs for mundane reasons – forgetting to add a test case, a condition, or calling the wrong method.
-These are classic slips of the mind: small oversights that occur even when we understand the problem reasonably well.
+These are small oversights that occur even when we understand the problem reasonably well.
 This is precisely where AI coding assistants excel.
 They act as a second set of eyes, catching missing checks, inconsistent logic, or obvious implementation errors.